 WRAS does not buy in personal data for marketing/fundraising purposes.

-WRAS does not give out or sell on personal data for any purpose.
+WRAS does not sell on personal data for any purpose.

 When a rescue call is received the name and address is added to WRAS’s Database.
 A leaflet is handed out with each casualty to the finder giving further information as well as WRAS’s Contacted details stating…